expressjs/expressjs.com/4x/en/api/req-cookies.md

-When the `cookieParser()` middleware is used, this object defaults to `{}`.
-Otherwise, it contains the cookies sent by the user-agent.
+This object requires the `cookieParser()` middleware for use.
+It contains cookies sent by the user-agent.
+If no cookies are sent, it defaults to `{}`.

 ```js
 // Cookie: name=tj